Young Harris College: Student life

 The college offers various opportunities for students to engage, socialize and participate in organizations relating to academic topics, intramural and club sports, media and publications, service, special interest, spiritual and religious, student government and Greek life.

 Greek system

 The roots of the Young Harris Greek system began with the men's debating societies of the late 1880s.
 During the 1960s, these organizations became more social than academic.
 Alpha Iota (local) was formed as the third sorority in 1973.
 In the fall of 1987, Zeta Pi (local) formed as the fourth fraternity on campus.
-The three other sororities on campus are Delta Phi Epsilon (local), Gamma Psi (local) and Phi Alpha Phi, a Christian-themed local.
+The four other sororities on campus are Delta Phi Epsilon (national), Gamma Psi (local), Sigma Beta Sigma (Local) and Phi Alpha Phi, a Christian-themed local.

 There are thirteen Greek organizations.
 The Huffington Post reported in 2013 that the college had a "big hazing problem."

 The college also has several honor societies.

 Culture

 There are regularly musical performances on campus, art exhibitions, and theater performances.
 There are three student publications: the Corn Creek Revue (a literary magazine), the Mosaic (a religious publication), and the Enotah (the yearbook).

 Between 1995 and the mid-2000s, Young Harris College's auditorium was home to Georgia's official historic drama, The Reach of Song.

 The Clint Eastwood film Trouble with the Curve was partially filmed at the Young Harris College baseball fields in 2012.
 Several of the college's baseball players and students can be seen in the movie.

 Susan B. Harris Chapel, built in 1892, is the oldest building on the campus.